WolframResearch/Sublime-WolframLanguage/README.md

 ```

 If you haven't already, [install Package Control](https://packagecontrol.io/installation), then select `WolframLanguage` from the `Package Control: Install Package` dropdown list in the Command Palette.

+Note: `WolframLanguage` is not yet in Package Control. `WolframLanguage` must be installed manually.

 In the Command Palette: LSP: Enable Language Server Globally, and select wolfram